damianhakert/damianhakert.github.io/source/posts/2016-12-07-gitlab-8-14-webcast.html.md

 **[50:06] How is 1 day definied?
 Is it hardcoded to equal 8 hours or is it configurable by user?**

-**[51:42] In continuous integration (CI), if a packaged project is released as docker images and pushed to GitLab container registry, can I set up a manual action that will reverse the release by using containers from the previously released docker image?**
+**[51:42] In [Continuous Integration][ci-post] (CI), if a packaged project is released as docker images and pushed to GitLab [Container Registry][cr-post] can I set up a manual action that will reverse the release by using containers from the previously released docker image?**

 ## Upcoming Live Streams